spatialthoughts/qgis-tutorials/source/docs/3/solidwaste_mapping.rst

    .. image:: /static/3/solidwaste_mapping/images/16.png
       :align: center

 17. Select ``Filled Marker`` as the :guilabel:`Symbol layer type`.
 We will now change the size of the symbol proportional to the amount of waste collected at the site.
 To do this, we must apply a Data-defined Override - which can apply a field value or expression to calculate the size for each feature.
-Click the :guilabel:`Date-defined Override` button next to :guilabel:`Size` and select :guilabel:`Edit`.
+Click the :guilabel:`Date-defined Override` button next to :guilabel:`Size` and select :guilabel:`Assistant`.

    .. image:: /static/3/solidwaste_mapping/images/17.png
       :align: center

-18. Enter the follow expression.
-We are trying to scale the waste amount to a number will be the diameter of the circle on the map.
-Click :guilabel:`OK`.
-``"Sept2023" / 3``
+18. We want to size the filled symbols based on values of collected waste.
+Select ``Sept2023`` field as :guilabel:`Source`.
+Set values from ``5000`` to ``50000``.
+Now set the size of circle from ``1`` to ``25``.
+Click on the :guilabel:`Back` icon.

    .. image:: /static/3/solidwaste_mapping/images/18.png
       :align: center

-19. Select the units as :guilabel:`Map Units` (which are in meters) from the drop-down.
-You will see the circles of different size for each point.
+19. You will see the circles of different size for each point.
+The sizes are in Milimeters unit.
 The data-defined override button will turn yellow indicating that an override is applied for that value.

    .. image:: /static/3/solidwaste_mapping/images/19.png
       :align: center